kelvinou01/effective-handbook/content/chapters/the-effectiveness-mindset.md

     <orbit-reviewarea color="blue">
       <orbit-prompt
-        question="Why is preventing the next pandemic a big issue?" answer="Pandemics are big in scale, tractable, and unfairly neglected.
+        question="Why is preventing the next pandemic a big issue?" answer="
+- Pandemics are big in scale, tractable, and unfairly neglected.
-        Much less is spent on preventing pandemics compared to counterterrorism, while the number of deaths due to covid-19 far exceed that of terrorism."
+- Much less is spent on preventing pandemics compared to counterterrorism, while the number of deaths due to covid-19 far exceed that of terrorism."
       ></orbit-prompt>
       <orbit-prompt
         cloze="It’s common to say that charity begins at home, but in effective altruism, charity begins {where we can help the most}."
       ></orbit-prompt>
       <orbit-prompt
-        question="Why is providing basic medical supplies in poor countries a big issue?" answer="Transferring resources to the very poorest people in the world can do a huge amount of good.
+        question="Why is providing basic medical supplies in poor countries a big issue?" answer="
+- Transferring resources to the very poorest people in the world can do a huge amount of good.
-        Over 700 million people live on less than $1.90 per day.
+- Over 700 million people live on less than $1.90 per day.
 In contrast, an American living near the poverty line lives on 20 times as much, and the average American college graduate lives on about 107 times as much."
       ></orbit-prompt>
       <orbit-prompt
         question="What does GiveWell do?"
+        answer="
-        answer="Research to find the most evidence-backed and cost-effective health and development projects, contributing more than $1 billion to organizations like the Against Malaria Foundation."
+- Research to find the most evidence-backed and cost-effective health and development projects
+- Contributed more than $1 billion to organizations like the Against Malaria Foundation."
       ></orbit-prompt>
     </orbit-reviewarea>
   </body>